CopyText/TextCopy/README.md

 If anyone verifies any of the above, please submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) to the readme with the outcome.

 ### Not supported

  * Xamarin.Android

-If other combinations are required, please submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) that adds support.
+If support is required, please submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) that adds support.

+## Notes on Linux

+Linux uses [xclip](https://github.com/astrand/xclip) to access the clipboard.
+As such it needs to be installed and callable.

 ## Icon

 <a href="https://thenounproject.com/term/Clone/207435/" target="_blank">Clone</a> designed by Wes Breazell from The Noun Project